-This variable will be coded 1 if the case was heard by a three-judge federal district court (0 otherwise).
+This variable will be checked if the case was heard by a three-judge federal district court.
 Recent congressional legislation has reduced the kinds of lawsuits that must be heard by such a court.
-As a result, the frequency is less for the Burger Court than for the Warren Court, and all but nonexistent for the Rehnquist Court and thereafter.
+As a result, the frequency is less for the Burger Court than for the Warren Court, and all but nonexistent for the Rehnquist and Roberts Courts.

 - End of Content for Variable 19.
-Three-Judge District Court - caseOrigin ORIGIN varCaseSources (132) --
+Three-Judge District Court -